BigweldIndustries/BigBot/README.md

 not using this in public servers.

 # Why is this actually so terrible
-This is an alpha version, of course it is terrible
+This is an alpha version, of course it is terrible.
+Heres a tip:
+If you hate entering the token each time, just open the file and change TOKEN = input("something something") to
+TOKEN = "PUT YOUR TOKEN IN HERE"

 # I need help...
 Just create an issue on this repository

+# TODO
+- Fix that bug where you need a second argument in >dnd status and >dnd off